prior-technology/TransformerAlgebra/doc/analysis/speculation.md

 Pure temperature sampling at T=1 follows the exact softmax, but production systems typically use truncation (top-k, top-p, min-p) to avoid occasionally sampling very low-probability tokens that produce incoherent output.
 The model's typical behavior depends primarily on the relative ordering among top candidates, not the exact probability mass in the tail.

-## Logit Decomposition Through Layer Norm
+## Inner Product Decomposition Through Layer Norm

 For decomposition across residual contributions, consider:
 $$